mdivband/hut/server/docs/scenario_files.md

 # DJI Hut Server - Scenario Files
 ### University of Southampton
-##### Last Updated: 13/09/2018, Joe Early
+##### Last Updated: 03/10/2021, Ashley Pare
 ------

 Scenarios can be loaded from a JSON file.
 The application looks for scenario files in the [scenarios folder][1].
 The following document outlines the format of those files.
-Fields are the base keys in the JSON file (list in the [Fields](#markdown-header-fields) section); some of them are composed of objects which are outlined in the [Objects](#markdown-header-objects) section.
+Fields are the base keys in the JSON file (list in the [Fields](#fields) section); some of them are composed of objects which are outlined in the [Objects](#objects) section.
+[Optional Fields](#optional-fields) are base keys that have default values so can be left blank.

 ### Fields